threefoldfoundation/info_threefold/src/farming/certification/farming_certification_benefits_farmer.md

 ## For The Farmer

-### Higher CPR reward = more income
+### Higher Cloud Unit Reward reward = more income

-A certified farmer gets more CPR_reward because a certified farmer need to adhere to higher service level agreements and buy certified farming solutions or certifiy their existing 3nodes.
+A certified farmer gets more Cloud Unit Reward_reward because a certified farmer need to adhere to higher service level agreements and buy certified farming solutions or certifiy their existing 3nodes.

 ### TF Tech Support